asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 Of course the background-color is just one HTML element, and this sample is perhaps not the most useful.
 However, it's a proof of concept.
 You can style WordPress like any other webpage!

+Normally I would not define the background color in this way, since we overrule whatever the user is trying to acheive with background colors in Gutenberg.
+But, it is a demonstration of the fact that you can style anything in your WP theme by additional CSS.

 ## A living document

 This is a living document.
 If you have suggestions for more block samples, please let me know.